Rony163/city-hospital-limited/README.md

 ## Description

 In this project, you can see our services and take an apointment.
-For talking apointment you need to login or registration.
+For talking apointment you need to must login or registration otherwise you can not take apointment or you can't see our services details.

 * You can check our services
 * You can see the doctors of our hospital